Nickel Prices – Historical Graph

 The rising interest rates put downward pressure on metals, including nickel prices.
 These higher interest rates make it more expensive for businesses to borrow money, which leads to a decrease in investment in new projects.

 The U.S. Federal Reserve continuously raises interest rates to combat inflation.
-Thus, leading to a stronger U.S. dollar which makes nickel more expensive for buyers in other currencies.
+Thus, leading to a stronger U.S. dollar, making nickel more expensive for buyers in other currencies.

 Which variables impact the price of nickel?